RichardEvans/kl_haskell/README.md

-Implementations of KL1, KL2, and KL3 in Haskell.
+## Implementations of KL1, KL2, and KL3 in Haskell

 To test KL1:
 * ghci